CORE: Career Opportunities, Recruiting & Events

-Judicial clerkships differ from judicial internships, which are part-time or full-time positions, for law student volunteers.
-Judicial internships provide an important opportunity to learn more about the judicial world before graduation.
-Often, judicial internships can lead to clerkships after graduation.
+Judicial internships are part-time or full-time positions for law student volunteers.
+Judicial internships provide an important opportunity to learn more about the judicial process before graduation.
+At times, they can lead to clerkships after graduation.
 GW Law students can usually receive academic credit for internships through the Field Placement program.
 Students interested in judicial internships should contact Field Placement to see if they meet certain requirements and to make arrangements in advance.
-In recent years, approximately 100 first year law students intern for a judge over the summer.
+In recent years, approximately 100 first year law students interned for a judge over the summer.
 On average, about 20 GW students pursue judicial internships every semester.

 The Clerkship Team

 Julie McLaughlin, Associate Director for Judicial Clerkships (federal clerkships): (202) 994-8594 or [email protected]

-Julie McLaughlin and Andrea Glosser provide strategic advice and assistance to students and alumni pursuing clerkships, including assessment, developing a targeted list of judges, choosing faculty recommenders, polishing resumes or cover letters, and preparing for interviews.
-The GW Law Career Center Front Desk Staff provides administrative support to students and alumni by preparing and mailing applications, and works with GW law faculty on letters of recommendation.
+Julie McLaughlin and Lauren Seffel provide strategic advice and assistance to students and alumni pursuing clerkships, including assessment, developing a targeted list of judges, choosing faculty recommenders, polishing resumes or cover letters, and preparing for interviews.
+The GW Law Career Center Front Desk Staff provides administrative support to students and alumni by preparing and mailing applications and works with GW Law faculty on letters of recommendation.
 He also assists individuals using the online system for applying to federal judges known as OSCAR.
-Their offices are located in B310 inside the Career Center.
+Their offices are located in the Career Center.

 Alumni Networking Opportunities

-There are many opportunities for students to seek advice and network with the GW Law alumni community during their three years of study at GW Law.
+There are many opportunities for students to seek advice and network with the GW Law alumni community during their time at GW Law.
 Starting with the opportunities for a 1L student, below are the program offerings to GW Law students:

 Inns of Court

-1L students are entered into the Inns of Court program which offers the 1L students’ support and guidance from a diverse set of advisors dedicated to enriching their law school experience and enhancing their career opportunities.
-1L students are assigned to one of six Inns of Court, named after former Supreme Court Justices, and take all 1L classes with their Inn.
-For more information about the Inns of Court, please visit their webpage.
+1L students in the Inns of Court program receive support and guidance from a diverse set of advisors dedicated to enriching their law school experience and enhancing their career opportunities.
+They also have opportunities to meet with alumni during the weekly sessions.